accsensors/astr/README.md

 the `list.files` function to indicate the location where your log files are stored, relative to your working directory.
-Specifying `pattern = "^PS.*.txt$"`, will choose only UPAS log files, since UPASv2 and UPASv2x log files are prefixed by `"PS"` and `"PSP"` respectively.
+Specifying `pattern = "^PS.*.txt$"`, will choose only UPAS log files, since UPASv2 and UPASv2x log files are prefixed by “PS” and “PSP” respectively.
 To read only UPASv2, UPASv2x, or HHB files edit the `pattern` argument in `list.files` as shown below:

 ``` r
 # UPASv2 files